miyuki-starmiya/javascript/react/README.md

 # React.js

-React is JS Framework which is COMPONENT ORIENTED Components can be reused if you export it.
-React is superior to Vue about CUSTOMIZING but inferior to it about PRE TEMPLATE
+React is JS Framework which is `component oriented` Components can be reused if you export it.
+React is superior to Vue about `customizing` but inferior to it about `pre template`

 ## Install